Satisfy your chocolate craving with this Dairy-Free Chocolate Cake! Perfectly moist and decadent, made with ZERO dairy!

 A cake recipe is in store for you today, simply because cake makes people happy!
 On the blog, we have LOTS of cake recipes to indulge in, including recipes that suit your dietary preferences and needs such as gluten free sugar free carrot cake and keto chocolate cake!
 Today’s recipe is PERFECT for those of you who are lactose intolerant or choosing to not include dairy in your diet: enter in Dairy Free Chocolate Cake!
 It’s perfectly moist (sorry to use that word but it’s so true), fudgy as ever, AND doesn’t use any dairy products to make.
 Serve it up for a special occasion or just because, and your crew is going to love it!

-This tender and rich dairy free chocolate cake recipe is the perfect choice for all my chocolate lovers out there!
-It uses healthy fats to replace butter and the result?
+This tender and rich dairy-free chocolate cake recipe is the perfect choice for all my chocolate lovers out there!
+It uses healthy fats to replace butter.
+The result?
 Chocolate cake perfection!
 Here’s what you’re going to need to get started on this cake:

 Turn on the oven and let it preheat.
 Meanwhile, line the bottom of two cake pans with parchment and rub the sides with oil.